Big Demands and High Expectations at Success Academy Schools

 Teachers at Success Academy are generally true believers, but some critics say the schools rig the system, manufacturing better performance on state exams by focusing on test prep at the expense of general knowledge and identifying and counseling students out who risk harming the network’s spectacular academic outcomes.
 Classroom management, they charge, is unduly harsh, compliance-based, and punitive.

-Despite the controversies, which sometimes spill over into investigative reports and exposés in publications like ProPublica and The New York Times, over 16,000 families applied for about 3,200 lottery spots at Success Academy schools this academic year—five applicants per available seat.
+Despite the controversies, which recently spilled over into an investigative report from ProPublica about the school's mental health policies, over 16,000 families applied for about 3,200 lottery spots at Success Academy schools this academic year—five applicants per available seat.
 They apply because the network promises opportunities they feel local district schools cannot deliver: a solid shot at a good college education and a prosperous career.
 “My daughter now says she wants to be the mayor,” says Nelly Gonzalez, parent of a second grader at Success, with a proud smile.
 “Just the idea that she now feels the sky’s the limit, it’s because she’s told that at school: She can be whatever she wants.”
 As a child growing up in Harlem, Nelly Gonzalez remembers district schools as “chaotic,” with damaged, hand-me-down textbooks that were “already written in.”
 She wanted something else for her daughter.

 In a 2019 op-ed, Washington Post education columnist Jay Matthews summed up the charter network’s twin narratives: “Success Academy Charter Schools are both the highest-performing and most criticized educational institutions in New York, and probably the country.”